,,,Skip to contents

 • precalc_g_se: Standard error of g.

-The log-risk ratio and its standard error can be calculated from the followin column types:
+The log-risk ratio and its standard error can be calculated from the following column types:

 • (1) Dichotomous Outcome Data